ChaneSmithGit/ChaneSmithGit/README.md

-# Hi, I'm Chane Smith.
+# Hi, I'm Chané Smith.
 Welcome to my Data Science Portfolio👋
 Data Analyst passionate about turning raw data into business insights.

 A detail-oriented and business-driven Data Analyst specializing in transforming raw operational, health, human resources, and financial data into clean, interactive, and fully accessible dashboards.